Special Olympics officially underway in Vernon - Vernon Morning Star

 Follow us throughout Friday and Saturday to keep up with the events.

-To view the full schedule of events slated for Friday and Saturday, see www.specialolympics.ca/british-columbia/communities/vernon.
+To view the full schedule of events slated for Friday and Saturday, click here.

 To report a typo, email: